 $1500 & UP

-Spiral Ear SE 5-way Reference ($1650) – With a powerful and organic presentation, the SE5 offers a rich and relatively neutral sound that recreates fine nuances within music with exceptional PRaT (or note attack and decay) for a realistic, accurate experience.
+Spiral Ear SE 5-way Ultimate ($1777) – The Ultimate builds on and bests the previously recommended SE 5-way Reference, with more refinement, better space, and a more realistic overall sound.
+It is like stepping up from 1080P to 4K; the difference is very apparent.
+The presentation is still powerful and organic with a rich and relatively neutral sound that recreates fine nuances within music with exceptional top-of-the-line PRaT (or note attack and decay) for a realistic, accurate experience.
 The presentation is difficult to pinpoint as it is transparent to source and track, changing greatly depending on how the track was mastered, which is unlike most headphones that impart their own “sound signature” to the music.
-The SE5 is not easy to get for people outside of the European Union, and those that like brighter, more analytical presentations may not like the sound, but overall the SE5 excels at recreating the music experience.
-Full review here
+Spiral Ear now makes it easier to get their products internationally, so your excuse just flew out the window, along with a good chunk of change!
+For reference, here is the full review of the Reference.
+Imagine that, but better!

 Hidition NT-6 + Whiplash Hybrid V3 cable ($1750) – While the NT-6 already performs at a high level, the significant improvement with the Whiplash Hybrid V3 cable warrants recommendation.
 The refinement and liquidity of the neutral and analytical NT-6 are significantly improved, as are the imaging and instrument separation, resulting in the most dynamic and detailed neutral CIEM I have heard.
 Focus is razor sharp and the exceptionally high level of clarity makes it easy to hear the abundant detail, all presented within a large and well proportioned soundstage.
 Review here